MrAsian/Ubuntu-Hardening-2/README.md

 Future Additions
 ----------------

-- Adding an option to perform the system update in the all command.

-- Adding a loop to the script so it doesn't automatically terminate after running one command.
-The end command will actually be used to exit the script instead.

 - Make pass-reset more secure by hiding the input and requiring user to type in a second time to verify the password.
 Also will be removing the "Default password _______ has been set".